dearjay22/Online-Fruit-Store/README.md

 // fruit_stole.sql is The Database File ...please Import this File to Your Mysql database And Connect To The Proper Way.

-Author : Mitul Patel
+Author : Jay Patel
 From : India,Gujarat
-Contact :mitulp236@gmail.com
+Contact :dearjay22@yahoo.com

 Thank You !